JQ-Networks/UnifiedMessageRelay/README.md

 + Support text forward between QQ and Telegram
 + Images will be forwarded to opposite sides
-+ Some QQ emojis will be converted to unicode emojis
++ Some QQ emojis will be converted to Unicode emojis
 + Support commands, use `!!show commands` or `!!cmd` to list

 ## Build Environment

 ### Use Docker

-Docker is preferred, choose one from below if you want
+Now support docker-compose, [more details](docker-compose-zh_CN.md) *(Chinese)*

+Only want to run Coolq in a container?
+These images below here may useful.

 - [coolq/wine-coolq](https://hub.docker.com/r/coolq/wine-coolq/)  *Official Coolq Docker*
 - [richardchien/cqhttp](https://richardchien.github.io/coolq-http-api/3.3/#/Docker) *richardchien's Coolq Docker, with Coolq http api*
-- [coolq-telegram-bot-docker](https://github.com/Z4HD/coolq-telegram-bot-docker) *Based on richardchien's Coolq Docker, with Coolq Telegram Bot* <b>require manually `build` </b>。

 Please follow the instruction of the one you chose, and jump to **Configuration** part of this instruction